hyper-neutrino/yuno/README.md

 Parsing can be done via maintaining a stack.
 When you encounter a verb, push it to the stack.
 When you encounter an adverb, keep popping from the stack until the condition for the adverb is met.

 If you encounter a closing bracket, take the whole stack, load it into a subroutine, and push just one item to the stack.
-The arity depends on the bracket: `┥` is niladic, `)` is monadic, and `}` is dyadic.
+The arity depends on the bracket: `┥` is niladic, `)` is monadic, `}` is dyadic, and `ʄ` is dyadic but with the arguments reversed.

 If you encounter an opening bracket, find the matching closing bracket (ignoring other bracket types when scanning for bracket balancing), parse the items between the brackets, and push just one item to the stack.
 The same arity rules as above apply.